 Patching also occurred politically.
 I remember the worst compromise I ever had to face politically, and that was attending the NUT conference and being advised by my party, the New Communist Party, that I should align with the union leadership.
 As a Marxist-Leninist I sought the overthrow of the system in favour of genuine democracy, and at the time I joined the New Communist Party because they were good political educators and I had become convinced by some good people.
 The rationale behind this appalling compromise was that the Trotskyite socialists would seek industrial action and split the union, the NCP strategy was to fight these Trots at all cost including supporting the right-wing leadership of the union.
 Such stupidity.
 I am still not sure the NCP were wrong at the time, but their approach has failed.
 The political parties and alliances that characterised the second half of the twentieth century were ineffective, and have just supported the 1%.
 The time now is to work only for the alternative.
 Occupy says consensus democracy through the General Assembly, yet the established left-wing gives them token support – basically because Occupy threatens their own representative structures, and tacitly points out that the established strategies have failed.
 It is time for correct-thinking people to split from these compromises.
 Even the extremes of the Trots work towards the benefit of the 1%.
 There is only one choice, and that is to withdraw your consumption from that of the established money system that are controlled by the banks of the 1%.
 Not only is it necessary to withdraw your money from the banks as in the credit unions but it is also necessary to withdraw your labour and earnings from the actual currency that the 1% control.
 In “Small is Beautiful" [B17] E F Schumacher called this community currency, and through the Schumacher Society [B18] this idea has been promoted.
 My favourite example occurred in Argentina.
 In the currency crisis in Argentina at the turn of the century the government closed the banks whilst they allowed the owners to take the cash out of the country (described in the movie “The Take” [F12]).
 Deprived of their savings and earnings Argentinian workers developed many working strategies to survive including cooperative occupation of factories under the slogans of :-

 Whilst this helped greatly there were additional survival strategies started.
 People started barter markets where they brought goods and skills to trade [F13].
 Many of these sprang up throughout the country, and to enable trading to occur between these markets they developed a currency, Creditos.
 This was so successful that Creditos began to be used outside the barter markets.
-I hope Occupy will develop such alternative currency strategies, they have been doing everything else right so I expect this to come.
-I feel the time of Occupy is Nature’s intervention, but perhaps my imagination is being fuelled by my dreams.

 One final measure, and perhaps the most important, for evaluating a democracy is how it cares for those who are weaker or underprivileged, how humane is the society.
 By this benchmark western democracies fail completely despite all the hard work of many of its people.
 Quite simply the hard work of the many in caring professions is never meant to be successful, it is never meant to help.
 People are meant to continue to suffer, the carers feel justified in their efforts to make change, the status quo remains so that the 1% can utilise their money and enforce cheap labour.
 Consider some of these caring profession, state sector doctors, teachers, nurses, and social workers.
 What are the common characteristics of all these jobs?
 They are underpaid, understaffed, underfunded, and tied down by unworkable regulations.
 They are not meant to be effective.
-However because the organisations exist the neoliberal model is able to point at these people and say that it is their fault that the poor and underprivileged are not cared for.
+However because these professions exist the neoliberal model is able to point at these people and say that it is their fault that the poor and underprivileged are not cared for.
 The reality of a caring society is that if the intention is there to be compassionate the required funding and staffing etc would follow.
 It is quite simple.
 If it is not working, fix it, if it is not fixed it is not intended to be fixed.
 What is working in our democracy is that the 1% continue to rake in their profits whilst the poor and underprivileged continue to be deprived.
 This is a systemic problem, it is an integral part of the neoliberal model, and is a clear measure that there is no democracy in the West.
 It is time to accept this, and for all who recognise to seek alternatives that would help them not to contribute to the neoliberal model – not contribute to the profits of the 1%.

 Future Societal Strategy:-